brainboxdotcc/DPP/docpages/01_frequently_asked_questions.md

 Yes!
 D++ supports Discord threads.
 You can create, edit and delete threads and also attach events watching for messages within threads.

 ## Does D++ require C++20 support?
 No, the library only requires C++17.
-We do have optional features that use C++20 such as \ref using-coroutines "coroutines".
+We have some optional features such as \ref using-coroutines "coroutines" that do require C++20, but they are disabled by default.

 ## When I start my bot i get an error: "error while loading shared libraries: libdpp.so: cannot open shared object file: No such file or directory"
 To fix this issue, run `ldconfig`: `sudo ldconfig` as root.
 Log out if your SSH session and log back in, and the bot should be able to find the library.